Ghost Town (Kanye West song)

-"Ghost Town" reached number 16 on the US Billboard Hot 100 in 2018, while peaking at numbers 14 and 17 on the NZ Singles Chart and UK Singles Chart, respectively.
-The song has since been certified double platinum and gold in the United States and the United Kingdom by the Recording Industry Association of America and the British Phonographic Industry, respectively.
-West and Kid Cudi have delivered multiple joint performances of the song, including performing it on Saturday Night Live and at the Coachella Music Festival in 2018 and 2019, respectively.
-The song was covered by both BadBadNotGood and Jungle in 2018.
-A sequel to the song was released by West and Kid Cudi, as Kids See Ghosts, under the title "Freeee (Ghost Town, Pt.
-2)" on their eponymous debut studio album (2018).
-The sequel features an interpolation of lyrics from the song.
+"Ghost Town" peaked at number 16 on the US Billboard Hot 100 and in the top 20 in New Zealand and the UK.
+It has been certified double platinum and platinum in the US and the UK by the Recording Industry Association of America and the British Phonographic Industry, respectively.
+West and Kid Cudi performed "Ghost Town" on Saturday Night Live in 2018 and at the Coachella Music Festival in 2019.
+BadBadNotGood and Jungle performed cover versions in 2018.